Digests, Headnotes, and Key Numbers Research Guide

 - A useful feature of a digest is the lists of cases by name in tables found at the end of the digest.
 Using these name tables, you can find a case for which you have a name, but no citation.
 Similarly, Westlaw and Lexis have features that allow you to search for a case by the names of the parties.

 - A few digests are published by other companies than West.
 For example, there is a digest to accompany the Lawyers Edition Supreme Court reporter, which is published by Lexis.
 A few states also have digests produced by other publishers.
 Some looseleaf services contain their own digests to cases on particular subjects.
-Although each of these companies has a unique classification system, with its own set of topics and subtopics, the basic system is similar to a West digest: find the appropriate topic and subtopic, look under that combination to find descriptions of and citations to cases on point.
-Once you are comfortable using one digest system, you will find it easy to learn others.
+Although each of these companies has a unique classification system each with its own set of topics and subtopics, the basic system is similar to a West digest: find the appropriate topic and subtopic and look under that combination to find descriptions of and citations to cases on point.
+Once you are comfortable using one digest system, you will find it easy to use others.

-- Our Cases and Digests Tutorial has additional information about headnotes, key numbers, and digests.
+- Our Case Law Research Tutorials have additional information about headnotes, key numbers, and digests.

 - Don't hesitate to consult a reference librarian for further assistance: